Tagging Soups, Yogurts, Parfaits & Pudding

 Soups

-However, if the soup container is going to be microwaved to eat, it is best to use a microwave-safe tag.
-Wrap the long tag around the lid or the container where there is an air gap from the liquid to the tag.
+Wrap the microwave-safe tag around the lid or the container where there is an air gap from the liquid to the tag.
 You do not want the tag to be right on top of the liquid.
 Liquid blocks the tag from being read consistently or at all.
 There is a simple method to help you figure out where to place the tag: the food line.

 Imagine there being a food line that separates the half of the container that has food and the half that has air space.